anton-io/wincoins/README.md

 ## Overview

 The WinCoins contract allows users to:
-- Create events with multiple possible outcomes
+- Create events with multiple possible outcomes.
-- Place predictions on different outcomes
+- Place predictions on different outcomes.
-- Set prediction deadlines for events
+- Set prediction deadlines for events.
-- Resolve events and distribute winnings proportionally to winners
+- Resolve events and distribute winnings proportionally to winners.

 ## Features

-- **Event Creation**: Anyone can create an event with multiple outcomes and a prediction deadline
+- **Event Creation**: Anyone can create an event with multiple outcomes and a prediction deadline.
-- **Proportional Prediction Pools**: Users can bet on any outcome, creating separate pools for each
+- **Proportional Prediction Pools**: Users can bet on any outcome, creating separate pools for each.
-- **Time-Limited Prediction**: Prediction is only allowed before the specified deadline
+- **Time-Limited Prediction**: Prediction is only allowed before the specified deadline.
-- **Proportional Payouts**: Winners receive payouts proportional to their contribution to the winning pool
+- **Proportional Payouts**: Winners receive payouts proportional to their contribution to the winning pool.
-- **Creator Control**: Only event creators can resolve their events
+- **Creator Control**: Only event creators can resolve their events.
-- **Security**: Built with OpenZeppelin contracts for reentrancy protection
+- **Security**: Built with OpenZeppelin contracts for reentrancy protection.

 ## Smart Contract Architecture